medfm-flare/FLARE25-QWen2.5VL/README.md

 ## Dataset Preparation

-The pipeline expects the FLARE 2025 dataset to be organized in the following structure:
+The pipeline expects the [FLARE 2025 2D MLLM](https://huggingface.co/datasets/FLARE-MedFM/FLARE-Task5-MLLM-2D) dataset to be organized in the following structure:

 ```
 organized_dataset/